 BORNEO SCHOOL ADVENTURE

-The Borneo school adventure is a month long trip which is part of our school expedition series.
+The Borneo school adventure is part of our school expedition series.
 It tends to attract smaller groups who are ready for a great challenge and a unique chance to visit an indigenous tribe in Sarawak and see how our charity is working with them to plant thousands of trees and provide advocacy against logging.
 Added to that, the trip includes a proper jungle survival course, a river safari, snorkelling on the tropical islands, climbing Mount Kinabalu, homestays in the Malay villages and white water rafting!
 It is a big adventure suitable for higher years at school and even at college or University.

-This trip directly supports our tree planting programme in Sarawak while living in the Penan villages and seeing how this amazing tribe lives.
+This trip directly supports a tree planting programme in Sarawak while living in the Penan villages and seeing how this amazing tribe lives.
 For any student interested in geography, climate change, the state of our forests and anthropology, this is a great opportunity to be guided safely on an adventure which is a real learning experience.

 Borneo School Adventure is a youth expedition which is a popular addition to our expeditions to the Himalayas and east Africa.
 It is a fascinating jungle adventure into the heart of Borneo in the Malaysian state of Sarawak.
 We work alongside the villagers, where the team will contribute their efforts to a project that has been requested by the community, directly combating the effects of logging on the rainforest.

 A trek into the rainforest is an experience never to be forgotten.
 The Penan tribe have only recently begun taking in visitors with Adventure Alternative, and we are the only organisation going there, so this promises to be a unique, challenging and rewarding cultural exchange.
 Learning the lore of the jungle is a very special opportunity, but we do not wish to have any negative impact on the people who live in and off the jungle.
 We need to be respectful and careful of our ‘footprint’.